fshostme/docs/docs/cs2/source-gsltoken.md

 ![image](https://help.fshost.me/img/fshgslt.png)

-Once this step is done, remember save and restart the server, the server will also appear in the public server list.
+Once this step is done, remember to save and restart the server, the server will also appear in the public server list.

 ## ⁉ Frequently asked questions